My Favorite Protein Green Smoothie

 Green Smoothie in a glass

-Looking for a high protein green smoothie?
-This is my favorite.
+Looking for a balanced high-protein green smoothie?
+This is my favorite and the one I make on repeat all year long.

 This has been my go-to smoothie for years and I hope you will love it too!